rossma/storytellers/ui/README.md

 # Storytellers UI

+> Storytellers is a web based community driven application providing a platform for the creative and artistic to share
-> A social network application used to encourage users to create and share stories with one another as well as collaborate with one in creating stories in multiple mediums.
+> and collaborate their stories and ideas with one another through the support of multiple mediums.

+The project is divided into two separate modules:
+* UI - Frontend javascript web components
+* Firebase functions - Backend javascript node.js functions

-This is the frontend UI module of the application
+This module is the UI frontend.

 ## Build Setup